Exafunction/canvas/README.md

 Released under the [MIT license](LICENSE.md).

-Be aware that Fribidi uses the LGPL license.
+(Codeium Patch: Removed FriBiDi) Be aware that Fribidi uses the LGPL license.